-Actual expenditures for the year ended June 30, 2011 exceeded budgeted appropriations by \$2,361,090 in the Capital Projects - Building Construction Fund.
-These overexpenditures were due to capital projects progressing more quickly than anticipated and were funded by available bond proceeds.
+Actual expenditures for the year ended June 30, 2012 exceeded budgeted appropriations by \$219,425 in the General Fund.

 F. Cash and Temporary Investments

 Cash and temporary investments include balances from all funds that are combined and invested to the extent available in various securities as authorized by state law.
 Earnings from the pooled investments are allocated to the respective funds on the basis of applicable cash balance participation by each fund.
 Earnings from the investments of the Capital Projects - Building Construction Fund and all trust funds are allocated directly to those funds.